Shanmus4/infinityshare/README.md

 - Please see `PLANNING.md` and `TASK.md` for architecture, features, and active tasks.
 - Follow the code style and modularity rules in `PLANNING.md`.

+## Changelog
+* Fixed a race condition by ensuring the service worker is ready before starting downloads for newly added files.

 ---
 For questions or issues, open an issue or see the project planning docs.